stefaneidelloth/treezjs/doc/installation.md

 5. Install Google Chrome (other browsers might not support the latest javascript features)

 6. Adapt the startup script file "startTreez.bat"

-The file "startTreez.bat" in the "main folder" of treezjs needs to be adapted to contain the currect paths to the main folder itself, Java JDK and chrome, e.g.
+The file "startTreez.bat" in the "main folder" of treezjs needs to be adapted to contain the correct paths to the main folder itself, Java JDK and chrome, e.g.

 >d:<br>
 >cd D:\treezjs<br>
->start cmd /c D:\jdk\bin\java.exe -jar treezServer.jar<br>
+>start cmd /c D:\jdk12\bin\java.exe -jar treezServer.jar<br>
 >start "" "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" http://localhost:8080/

 7. Execute "startTreez.bat"

 Double click on "startTreez.bat" to start the standallone server of treezjs and to open a browser window that connects to the server.
 If you cannot see the views of treezjs, please open the Developer Tools of the browser (F12) and check the console for errors.